-TransAlta has submitted an application as well as two amendments to the AUC to decommission Sundance A and is seeking \$76.0 million (2020 - \$46.0 million) in funding from the Balancing Pool.
+TransAlta has submitted an application as well as three amendments to the AUC to decommission Sundance A and is seeking \$59.8 million (2021 - \$76.0 million) in funding from the Balancing Pool.
 The Balancing Pool disagrees with several aspects of the application.
-The Balancing Pool has a provision of \$32.5 million (2020 - \$27.8 million) to decommission Sundance A. The final amount due will be determined by the AUC.
+A provision of \$25.3 million (2021 - \$32.5 million) to decommission Sundance A has been recorded.
+The final amount due will be determined by the AUC.